-Prof Lim is Chairman of the Singapore Clinical Research Institute, the national academic research organisation of MOH Holdings, Singapore.
+Professor Lim is Chairman of the Singapore Clinical Research Institute, the national academic research organisation of MOH Holdings, Singapore.
 He is also a member of the Executive Board of the APEC Life Sciences Innovation Forum, the Advisory Group of the US Pharmacopoeia’s Quality Institute, the Scientific Advisory Council of the UK Centre for Innovation in Regulatory Science, and the Board of St Andrew’s Mission Hospital in Singapore.

-In 2012, Dr. Vogel joined Duke-NUS Medical School as Associate Professor to lead the Voice Annotated Presentation Project and to facilitate clinical research projects.
+In 2012, Dr Vogel joined Duke-NUS Medical School as Associate Professor to lead the Voice Annotated Presentation Project and to facilitate clinical research projects.
 Later that year, she took on the role as Assistant Dean and subsequently Associate Dean of the Office of Graduate Studies.
-In her capacity she manages the administrative, academic and educational affairs of the PhD programme, develops new programmes and initiatives.
+In her capacity, she manages the administrative, academic, and educational affairs of the PhD programme, develops new programmes and initiatives.

 In 2014, with the creation of the Centre of Regulatory Excellence, she became the Deputy Director for Centre.
 Her role is to implement education and research initiatives and oversee the strategic management of CoRE.

-Prior to her role at Duke NUS, Dr. Vogel worked at Columbia University.
-Upon completing her postdoctoral training at Columbia University, she was promoted to Assistant Professor (tenure track) and directed a research laboratory with a focus on understanding factors involved in the development of obesity and insulin resistance in the Department of Medicine at Columbia University.
-While on the faculty at Columbia University, she also taught Master of Science students and health care professionals in the Institute of Human Nutrition, and initiated the use of online learning resources in the classroom.
+Prior to her role at Duke NUS, Dr Vogel worked at Columbia University.
+Upon completing her postdoctoral training at Columbia University, she was promoted to Assistant Professor (tenure-track) and directed a research laboratory with a focus on understanding factors involved in the development of obesity and insulin resistance in the Department of Medicine at Columbia University.
+While on the faculty at Columbia University, she also taught Master of Science students and healthcare professionals in the Institute of Human Nutrition, and initiated the use of online learning resources in the classroom.